boyentenbi/DAG-IDE/README.md

 * You can click on a node to open up its definition
 * You can view the value of intermediate objects in a function next to each arrow.

-However,Didn't quite work because the graphs were too complicated.
+However, this didn't quite work because the graphs were too complicated.

 Still: